Questions and answers

 How is the registration framework changing?

-• Medical Cardiac Protected Areas.
+- Medical Cardiac Protected Areas

 When do changes to the registration requirements take effect by registration class?

-Registration class Registration Notice
+| Registration class | Registration Notice |

-If your new or renewed licence is approved after 1 September 2026, you will need to comply with the 2025 Registration Notice work limits and registration requirements.
+If you apply for a licence, or apply to renew your licence, on or after 1 September 2024, you will need to comply with the 2025 Registration Notice work limits and registration requirements. |

 Do I need to hold an endorsed registration class now?